 An official website of the European Union.
 See all European Institutions

 As of 1 December 2009 with the Lisbon Treaty entering into force, the Delegation of the European Commission turned into the Delegation of the European Union to Brazil.
 The Delegation in Brazil is one of over 130 European Union Delegations around the world.
 The Delegation has the status of a diplomatic mission and officially represents the European Union in Brazil.
-The institutions of the European Union are the European Commission, the European Parliament, the European Council of the European Union, the European Commission, the Court of Justice, the European Central Bank and the Court of Auditors.
+The institutions of the European Union are the European Commission, the European Parliament, the European Council of the European Union, the Court of Justice, the European Central Bank and the Court of Auditors.

 On 1 January 2007 the European Union completed its fifth enlargement.
-Today the European Union is made up of 27 Members States, has a population of around 500 million and is the largest trading bloc in the world.
+Today the European Union is made up of 28 Members States, has a population of around 500 million and is the largest trading bloc in the world.

 The Delegation's mandate includes the following:

 The EU and Brazil established diplomatic relations in 1960 building on close historical, cultural, economic and political ties.
-Bilateral relations have continued to widen and culminated in 2007 with the establishment of a Strategic Partnership between the EU and Brazil.
-Since then, the EU and Brazil hold annual summits, focusing on key global challenges as well as on further enhancing our direct relations.
-Central topics of the partnership include economic growth, cooperation on key foreign policy issues, and jointly addressing global challenges in areas such as human rights, climate change as well as the fight against poverty.
-Over 30 formal dialogues between the European Union and Brazilian authorities have been initiated to address these challenges.
+Bilateral relations have continued to widen and culminated in 2007 with the establishment of Strategic Partnership.
+Since then, the EU and Brazil have been deepening their relations, focusing on key global challenges as well as on further enhancing our direct ties.
+The partnership includes various topics such as economic growth, cooperation on key foreign policy issues, human rights, climate change, sustainable development, peace and security, research and innovation, trade and investment.
+In all these areas, the European Union and Brazilian authorities nurture a formal dialogue and cooperate on specific projects.

-Thank you for your interest in the European Union
+Thank you for your interest in the European Union.

-Alejandro Zurita Centelles
+Mr. Alejandro Zurita

-Maria Rosa Sabatelli
+Ms. Maria Rosa Sabbatelli

-Ana Hoyas Senan
+Ms. Ana Hoyas Senan